-If your company hires, or is it thinking of hiring, interns what exactly do your new hire checklist and intern onboarding process look like?
-Are you approaching internships as a valuable source of talent, and if so does your onboarding process reflect that?
+If your company hires or is thinking of hiring interns what exactly do your new hire checklist and intern onboarding process look like?
+Are you approaching internships as a valuable source of talent and if so does your onboarding process reflect that?

 Building talent pipelines is crucial if you want to get the first pick of talented individuals when vacancies open up - and if you want to eliminate the mad scramble to find qualified recruits when someone unexpectedly quits or you urgently need to add another team member to help cope with a surge in sales.